Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 This section describes what this document contains and what the high-level objective of this encoding is.

 ESRI Geodatabase (GDB) is a format designed for geospatial data.
-It provides data structures such as feature datasets, feature classes and associated tables.
-The database can be stored in a folde based structure (File Geodatabase) or in Spatial Relational Database (Enterprise Geodatabase).
+It provides data structures such as feature datasets, feature classes, and associated tables.
+The database can be stored in a folder based structure (File Geodatabase) or in Spatial Relational Database (Enterprise Geodatabase).

-Within INSPIRE, this encoding rule can used be to encode data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcPro, ArcMap, QGIS, FME and hale studio.
-It can serve as an *alternative encoding* that can be used instead of the default encoding for data, where there is no information loss.
-In other cases, this Geodatabase encoding may serve as an *additional* encoding only.
+Within INSPIRE, this encoding rule can used be to encode data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcPro, ArcMap, ArcGIS Online, QGIS, FME, and hale studio.
+It can serve as an *Alternative Encoding* that can be used instead of the default encoding for data, where there is no information loss.
+In other cases, this Geodatabase encoding may serve as an *Additional Encoding* only.

 ## Scope